xubenji/Pluto-Obfuscator/README.md

 # Pluto-Obfuscator
 Pluto-Obfuscator is a code obfuscator based on LLVM 12.0.1 and its LLVM Pass framework.
 Briefly speaking, Pluto-Obfuscator converts the source code into a functionally equivalent but much less understandable version at compile-time, protecting your software from reverse engineering.
+This version can support compiling C code into Wasm.
 > The documentation of Pluto-Obfuscator is still lacking.
 I will work on it when I am available.

 ## Features